MMblokl/Nioz_repo/installation_guide.md

 This can be line with this command: sudo add-apt-repository -r universe

 If you do not have access to apt install, make sure to link the bin of these tools to PATH so that they are accessible by snakemake.
+These tools are only accessible by snakemake if they are linked in the PATH.
+If the tools are installed in separate conda environments, they cannot be linked like the other tools.
+If they are installed in one conda environment, just simply run the workflow in that environment, given that snakemake is also installed.

 ## Wrapper scripts
 Certain tools might need you to install them via a separate conda environment.